Leo Neugebauer: From college star to decathlon world champion

 A showman in the discus ring

-Anyone who sees Neugebauer in the stadium quickly realises: this isn't just a decathlete, this is an entertainer.
+Anyone who sees Neugebauer in the stadium quickly realizes: this isn't just a decathlete, this is an entertainer.

 His favourite disciplines say a lot about him: discus first, then pole vault, long jump and shot put.
 Power, jubilation, energy - he lives for these moments and the audience in the stadium joins in.